What is Intermittent Fasting(IF)?

 Intermittent fasting lowers blood pressure and heart rate (52).
 Patients with low blood pressure and heart conditions should do fasting with caution.

-Following people should talk to a physician before starting intermittent fasting:
+The following people should talk to a physician before starting intermittent fasting

 Pregnant women or new moms